 “This type of short-term financial instrument is very widely used in rural India,” said Collins.

 While savings and credit circles differ slightly depending on locale, fundamentally, they all have one thing in common: They distribute a lump sum to participants.

 “It’s all about getting that lump sum, which is very hard to accumulate on your own,” said Collins.

 Of ROSCAs and microloans

 Many credit ROSCAs as the mother of modern-day crowdfunding and microloans, though their target and modus operandi are much different.

-Alternative financing models -- be they ROSCAs, microloans, or Internet crowdfunding platforms, like Kickstarter and GoFundMe -- meeting a growing need for safe and affordable sources of money in minority populations, said Ashley Wessier, vice president of development and communications for Accion East, a U.S. non-profit that offers small-business loans ranging from $500 to $250,000 to mostly minority entrepreneurs, who demonstrate financial need.
+Alternative financing models — be they ROSCAs, microloans, or Internet crowdfunding platforms, like Kickstarter and GoFundMe — meet a growing need for safe and affordable sources of money in minority populations, said Ashley Wessier, vice president of development and communications for Accion East, a U.S. non-profit that offers small-business loans ranging from $500 to $250,000 to mostly minority entrepreneurs, who demonstrate financial need.

 Indeed, access to capital can change lives, helping parents to finance a college degree for their child, putting homeownership within reach for more Americans, and giving cash-strapped entrepreneurs a chance to convert their vision into a steady paycheck.

 “There is just as much demand for alternative financing here in the U.S. as there is abroad,” said Wessier.
 “Minorities, in particular, are struggling to access affordable capital, so it’s important to be in this space to help certain populations save and grow.”